jvmastro/Election_Analysis/README.md

-# Election_Analysis
+< h1 align="center"> Colorado Congressional Election Audit</hi>

-## Project Overview
+## Overview of Assignment
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee needs the results of a local congressional election to be audited.The following need to be calculated:

-1. Calculate the total number of votes cast.
+1. List of candiates
-2. Get complete list of candidates who received votes.
+2. Total votes cast
+3. Number of votes from each county
+4. Percentage of total votes by county
+5. County with the highest voter turnout
-3. Calculate the total number of votes each candidiate received.
+6. Total number of votes each candidiate received
-4. Calculate the percentage of votes each candidate won.
+7. Percentage of votes each candidate won
-5. Determine the winnner of the election based popular vote.
+8. Winnner of the election based popular vote

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.6, Visual Studio Code 1.38.1

-## Summary
+## Audit Results

 The analysis of the election show that:
+* The candidates were:
+    * Charles Casper Stockham
+    * Diana DeGette
+    * Raymon Anthony Doane

-- There were "x" votes cast in the election
+* There were 369, 711 votes cast in the election

-- The candidates were:
-    - Candidate 1
-    - Candidate 2
-    - Candidate 3
+*

-- The candidate results were:
+* The candidate results were:
-  - Candidate 1 recieved "x%" of the vote and "y" number votes.
+  * Stockham recieved 23.0% of the vote and a toal of 85,213 votes.
-  - Candidate 2 recieved "x%" of the vote and "y" number votes.
+  * DeGette recieved 73.8% of the vote and a total of 272,892 votes.
-  - Candidate 3 received "x%" of the vote and "y" number votes.
+  * Doane received 3.1% of the vote and a total of 11,606.
-- The winner of the election was:
+* The winner of the election was:
-  - Candidate (1,2, or 3), who received "x%" of the vote and "y" number of votes.
+  * Diana DeGette who received 73.8% of the vote and a total of 272,892 votes.

-## Challenge Overview
+## Secondary Audit Overview
+The Colorado Board of Elections employee needed a more complete audit of the election data.
+Added to the previous list of tasks, you are asked to do the following:

+1. Calculate the total number of votes cast in each county.
+2. Calculate the percentage of votes cast in each county.
+3. Detetmine the county with the largest voter turnout.

+### Resources
+- Data Source: election_results.csv
+- Software: Python 3.6.6, Visual Studio Code 1.38.1

+### Secondary Audit Results

+*

 ## Challenege Summary